TheMTank/GridUniverse/README.md

 ### Create conda environment

 First you need to install Anaconda.
-Select your corresponding installation file for Python 3.6. version following the instructions that can be found on the official Mkdocs documentation. https://conda.io/docs/user-guide/install/index.html
+Select your corresponding installation file for Python 3.6. version following the instructions that can be found on the official documentation: https://conda.io/docs/user-guide/install/index.html

 Make sure you add conda to your system environment variables during installation, otherwise do it manually afterwards.
-You can check that the installation was successful by opening a terminal and enter one of the following commands:
+You can check that the installation was successful by opening a terminal and entering:

 ```
 conda --help
 ```

-### If it is your first time using this repository, or you would like to create a new environment for using it:
+### If this is your first time using this repository, or you would like to create a new environment for using it:

 Open a terminal, go to the main directory of the repository and enter one of the following commands: